Bolivian Red Cross

-History
+The Bolivian Red Cross (Cruz Roja Boliviana; CRB) is the national Red Cross society for Bolivia.
+It is the designated affiliate of the International Federation of Red Cross and Red Crescent Societies and the International Red Cross and Red Crescent Movement.
+It was founded in La Paz by Juan Manuel Balcázar on 15 May 1917.

+Background

-The Ambulances of the Army (Ambulancias del Ejército) was established as a result of the War of the Pacific (1879–1884), when a call was put forth for midwives to organize supplies and help attend the wounded of the war.
-On the 20 January 1879, nine nuns, from the Sisters of Charity of Saint Anne in Italy, arrived in Tacna.
-Among the first volunteers were Ana M. de Dalence, María N. vda. de Meza and her daughter Mercedes Meza, Vicenta Paredes Mier, Andrea Rioja de Bilbao, and Ignacia Zeballos Taborga.
-During the administration of President Hilarión Daza, one of his ministers, Tomás Frias Plenipotentiary Minister of Bolivia in Spain, initiated the organization of the Red Cross of Bolivia on 16 October 1879, and agreed to have the organization adhere to the provisions of the Geneva Convention of 1864.
-Doctor Zenón Dalence was placed in charge of the service and drafted regulations for the establishment of field hospitals.
-Dalence commissioned Vicenta Paredes Mier, as the Inspector of the Field Kitchen and named Rosaura Rodríguez, as official cook.
-Andrea Bilbao was the first nurse to wear the emblem of the Red Cross into battle, but Ignacia Zeballos, who has been named "the mother of soldiers" was the initiator of red cross nursing.
+The Ambulances of the Army (Ambulancias del Ejército) were established as a result of the War of the Pacific (1879–1884), when a call was put forth for midwives to organize supplies and help attend the wounded of the war.
+On 20 January 1879, nine nuns from the Sisters of Charity of Saint Anne in Italy arrived in Tacna.
+Among the first volunteers were Ignacia Zeballos Taborga.

+Tomás Frías, the minister plenipotentiary to Spain, initiated the organization of the Red Cross of Bolivia on 16 October 1879, and agreed to have it adhere to the Geneva Convention of 1864.
+Zenón Dalence was placed in charge of the service and drafted regulations for the establishment of field hospitals.
+Dalence commissioned Vicenta Paredes Mier as inspector of the field kitchen and named Rosaura Rodríguez as official cook.
+Andrea Bilbao was the first nurse to wear the emblem of the Red Cross into battle, but Zeballos, who has been named "the mother of soldiers", was the initiator of red cross nursing.